An engineering site visit checklist is a big part of most engineering projects. Because design work relies on real-world conditions.

 - Are other substation upgrades necessary (e.g. security and protective relaying)

-My site investigation checklist includes the following:
+My site investigation checklist would include the following:

 - Confirm all equipment ratings